gusper/SongTxt-vscode/README.md

 SongTxt is a simple Visual Studio Code extension that improves the experience around typing in music transcriptions in plain text files.
 It is built to follow the formatting guidelines used by [Ultimate Guitar](https://www.ultimate-guitar.com/contribution/help/rubric).

+## Install

+Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=gusper.songtxt) or search for `SongTxt` from the Extensions pane in Visual Studio Code.

 ## Features

 This is a *very* early version that should be considered alpha level at most.